Showing posts with label lutheran theology of Nature. Show all posts

 Explicatio

-• Let C(x) mean “x is a creature,” and L(x) mean “x participates in the Logos.”
+Let C(x) signify “x is created,” and L(x) signify “x participates in the Logos.”

 Objectiones